 Rigorous education research that is transparent, actionable, and focused on consequential outcomes has the potential to dramatically improve student achievement.
 Since 2002, the Institute of Education Sciences has supported rigorous evidence-building about education policy, programs, and practices.
 SEER complements the WWC's focus on internal validity by supporting a distinct, IES-wide effort that emphasizes additional factors that can make research transformational.

-IES Director Mark Schneider introduced the SEER Principles in two blogs.
+IES Director Mark Schneider introduced SEER in two blogs.
 You can read those blogs here and here.
 IES has iterated on SEER frequently and expects to continue to do so as we receive feedback from researchers, practitioners, and policymakers.
 IES' goal is to produce concrete standards against which research can be judged to award different levels of certification.
 Following the well-known LEED levels of certification these might be Certified, Silver, Gold, or Platinum.